Introduction

 Attribute Extraction Errors

-#[derive(Attribute)] accumulates all validation errors via the Diagnostics type (zyn::Result<T> = Result<T, Diagnostics>):
+#[derive(Attribute)] accumulates all validation errors via the Diagnostic type (zyn::Result<T> = Result<T, Diagnostic>):

 | Situation | Error |